-When we think of ageing well, we often think of staying healthy and retaining our independence; of continuing to pursue activities we enjoy, developing new hobbies, and staying active within our community.
-Just because our age changes, it doesn’t mean that we have to fundamentally change as people.
+When we think of ageing well, we often think of staying healthy and retaining our independence, continuing to pursue activities we enjoy, developing new hobbies, and staying active within our community.
+Just because our age changes, doesn’t mean that we have to fundamentally change as people.

-Let’s take a closer look at why building strength and balance in our 50s, 60s and beyond is so important.
+Below, we’ll take a closer look at why building strength and balance in our 50s, 60s, and beyond is so important.

 Reducing the risk of falls

-At present, falls are the leading cause of injury among people over 75, and while the physical pain of a fall can be extremely serious, often the most harmful effects run deeper.
-The injuries that people sustain from falls can cause a host of health problems, which may lead to a serious loss of confidence and independence.
+At present, falls are the leading cause of injury among people over 75, and while the physical pain of a fall can be incredibly serious, often the most harmful effects run deeper.
+The injuries that people sustain from falls can cause a range of health problems, which may lead to a loss of confidence and independence.

 What are the benefits of strength training in mid-life and how can I get started?